 Throughout its history, Tikkun has sought to distinguish itself as an alternative to conservative Jewish intellectual magazines like Commentary.
 It is particularly adverse to “Jewish neoconservative[s]” who “pressure elected officials into endorsing whatever policies they believe the Israeli government should be supporting.”

-Tikkun has published the work of the noted anti-Semite and Holocaust denier Israel Shamir.
-In 2003, the periodical published an article by Joel Kovel which argued that Israel was a “racist Zionist” entity and an “apartheid state” which “automatically generates crimes against humanity and lacks the internal means of correcting them[.]”
-Therefore, Kovel concluded, Israel “cannot have that legitimacy which gives it the right to exist.
-In a word, the Zionist state should be radically transformed, and if need be, brought down.”
+Though professing to be “pro-Israel,” Tikkun has often served as a forum for anti-Israel and anti-Semitic writings.
+For instance, it has published the work of the noted anti-Semite and Holocaust denier Israel Shamir.
+And a Tikkun article by the Marxian socialist Joel Kovel, who has called Israel “an abomination” and declared that he well understands “the desire to smash Zionism,” depicted Israel as a “racist” entity and an “apartheid state” that “generates crimes against humanity” and thus “cannot have that legitimacy which gives it the right to exist.”
+“In a word,” wrote Kovel, “the Zionist state should be radically transformed, and if need be, brought down.”